David Fortson, Co-Founder & Chief Executive Officer

 Originally from the Bay Area, Jesse graduated from UCSB in 1999 and UCLA Law in 2011 focused on environment and global trade issues.
 He enjoys surfing, photography and woodwork when he isn’t doing his part to make a better world.

 Her love of nature has inspired a continuous involvement in environmentally conscious organizations and her passion for people has kept her actively involved in our community.
-She has a nearly-unhealthy infatuation with creative foods, and is always happy to spread smiles through cooking.
+Her energetic persona combined with a nearly-unhealthy infatuation with creative foods, dancing, and exploring the outdoors keeps her #LoaLiving.